xsf/xmpp.org/content/pages/getting-started/_index.md

 # 2. Create an account

 As with e-mail, you will need an account with a service provider.
 Again, there are plenty of choices.
-The following links each give you lists of publicly available providers.
+The following links provide lists of publicly available providers.

 * [list.jabber.at](https://list.jabber.at/)
 * [xmpp-servers.404.city](https://xmpp-servers.404.city)